-Breathtaking gorges to hike and bike, and charming hot springs for afterward
+Breathtaking gorges to hike and bike, and charming hot springs to soak in afterward

 Just 30 minutes from Sendai and offering some of Miyagi's best hot springs, hiking, and scenery, mountainous Akiu is a convenient and restful place to recharge.

-- Follow a 1500 year tradition and soak in the local hot springs
+- The 1500 year tradition of soaking in the local hot springs

-- Sample ohagi, a signature sweet made with rice
+- Sampling ohagi, a signature sweet made with rice

-- Gaze deep into Rairai Gorge to see mysterious boulders
+- Gazing deep into Rairai Gorge to see mysterious boulders

 How to Get There